sabegg2/Project3/README.md

 ## Data Preparation

 I did a significant amout of data cleaning to prepare the 2d and 3d datasets used in the visualizations.
+Also some analysis.

 [datacleaning.ipynb](datacleaning.ipynb)